Table Of Contents

 What Are the Disadvantages?

-It can also be easy to misuse.
+It can also be messy and easy to misuse.
 It needs to be applied completely over the cervix for maximum effectiveness.

-It can be an irritant to some users.
-If users experience irritation on their penis or vagina while using a certain brand of spermicide, they may consider switching brands.
-Those with HIV should be careful with spermicide, as it can irritate tissue making it easier to transmit HIV and other STIs.
+In addition, it can cause irritation to some users.
+If users experience irritation on their penis or vagina while using a certain brand, they should consider switching brands.
+Those with HIV should be especially careful, as it can irritate tissue making it easier to transmit HIV and other sexually transmitted diseases (STD’s).

 How Effective is Spermicide?

-Among women who always use it correctly, 15 out of 100 will become pregnant through the course of a year.
+- Among women who always use it correctly, 15 out of 100 will become pregnant

-Among women who may not always use it correctly, 29 out of 100 will become pregnant through the course of a year.
+- Among women who do not always use it correctly, 29 out of 100 will become pregnant

 It is generally safe for anyone to use.
-However, some people become irritated by spermicide.
-This is especially concerning for those at risk of transmitting STIs.
+However, some people experience irritation.
+This is especially concerning for those at risk of STD’s.

-It is used slightly differently based on the type you buy (eg. film, cream, suppository, gel etc.).
-Always follow the instructions on the packaging.
-Note that many types require waiting at least 10 minutes between application and having sex.
+It is used slightly differently based on the type you buy (film, cream, gel, etc).
+For best practices, always follow the instructions on the packaging.

 Where To Buy It

-If you are looking for a good place to purchase contraceptive Gel with pre-filled applicators then you should check out this product on Amazon.
-You can have the product delivered directly and easily to your door.
+If you are looking for a good place to purchase it in gel form, with pre-filled applicators, check out Amazon.